Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 Uku woke from restless, bizarre dreams of the Before.
 Normally, those dreams brought her a measure of peace and comfort.
 She knew *so much* about the Before, having memorized everything the Chant said about it, that her imagination always fancied it could bring it to life in the dark behind her eyes.

 Maybe it was a delusion.
-But normally, she found those dreams restful, but this time when she imagined the fine brick buildings and majestic, clean steam-powered tools her ancestors had made for *themselves* rather than the poisonous engines the Punishment forced upon them… this time she had seen strange figures in sealed clothing prowl the streets with weapons, and the Punishers clinging to the sky above.
+But normally, she found those dreams restful, but this time when she imagined the fine brick buildings and majestic, clean steam-powered tools her ancestors had made for *themselves* rather than the poisonous engines the Punishment forced upon them... this time she had seen strange figures in sealed clothing prowl the streets with weapons, and the Punishers clinging to the sky above.

 She sat up, and her journal slipped off her pillow and fell to the floor.
 She recovered it and set it on a table with a whispered prayer of apology before answering the knock on the door.
-Books were *precious,* and new books that a Keeper could actually write in were… She revered them.
+Books were *precious,* and new books that a Keeper could actually write in were...
+She revered them.

 With the precious tome safely away from any dust, dirt and damp which might accumulate on the floor, she opened the door to her room and peered out. "...Yes?"

 The boy outside chattered his teeth nervously at her.
 "One of the newcomers, Keeper.
-It’s… here.
+It’s... here.
 I think it wants to talk."

-Ukusevi stared at him for a second, then gestured her understanding with a jerk of her head. "...I will… note its coming in my journal," she said.
+Ukusevi stared at him for a second, then gestured her understanding with a jerk of her head. "...I will... note its coming in my journal," she said.
 "And then I will come."

-"Yes, Keeper…" The boy scurried away.
+"Yes, Keeper..."
+The boy scurried away.
 Uku watched him go, then closed the door and leaned against it heavily, turning her face upwards to the ceiling and the sky beyond.

 "...Have we been punished enough, Lord?" she asked, quietly.
 "Is this deliverance?"